6 Fun and Educational Halloween Activities

 If your child hasn't decided which character they'd like to dress up as for Halloween, search for some inspiration from a variety of children's books, rather than television shows and films.
 This will give even the most reluctant of readers some extra motivation to read and explore new titles and genres.
 Sit down together and help them write a simple list of ideal character traits and features, for example: funny voice, dresses in green, owns a pet, kind to people, wears glasses.

 Once you have your list, visit the local library and choose a few different picture books you can read together.
 Ask the librarian for advice on where to look or do a bit of research online beforehand.
+Alternatively, if you’re not comfortable going to the library due to COVID‑19 conditions in your area, you may be able to chat online with a librarian or simply give the library a call.
+Many libraries now offer an option to order books for pick up or delivery as well.
 After you read each book, your child can make a tally of how many desired traits each new character exhibits.

 2. Halloween word list